 On July 8, 2016, NSTAR requested FERC authorization for its acquisition, from the Town of Belmont, MA, limited jurisdictional transmission facilities associated with Belmont's construction of a new 115 kV/13.8 kV substation in Belmont.
 The portion of the facility under construction that comprises distribution facilities will remain with Belmont.
 The ISO would be given operational control of the transmission facilities.
 Comments on this filing were due on or before July 29; none were filed.
-This matter is pending before the FERC.
+Since the last Report, Belmont Municipal Light Department filed a motion to intervene out-of-time.
+This matter remains pending before the FERC.
 If there are questions on this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).

-• 203 Application: GDF Suez Energy Resources/Atlas Power (Dynegy/ECP) (EC16-93)
+203 Application: GDF Suez Energy Resources/Atlas Power (Dynegy/ECP) (EC16-93)

 On March 25, 2016, Atlas Power Finance, a subsidiary of Atlas Power (a newly-formed joint venture between Dynegy and ECP III), Dynegy Inc. ("Dynegy"), Energy Capital Partners III, LLC ("ECP") and GDF Suez requested FERC authorization of Atlas Power's acquisition of GDF Suez Energy Resources.
 In addition, Dynegy and ECP III requested in a separate proceeding (EC16-94) that the FERC approve the purchase by an ECP affiliate, Terawatt Holdings, LP ("Terawatt"), of newly-issued Dynegy common stock representing approximately 10% of the outstanding shares of Dynegy.
 Comments on both those filings were due on or before May 24, 2016; none were filed.
 On June 8, the FERC requested additional data to process the filing, which was filed on July 8.
 In addition, on June 15, Atlas supplemented the application by informing the FERC that Dynegy would purchase all of ECP's interests in Atlas Power prior to the closing of the Transaction.
 Comments on the June 15 filing were due on or before June 29; none were filed.
 Comments on the July 8 response were due on or before July 29.
 On July 29, Public Citizen filed a protest.
-This matter is again pending before the FERC.
+Atlas answer Public Citizen's protest on August 4, and Public Citizen answered Atlas' answer on August 9.
+This matter remains pending before the FERC.
 If there are questions on this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).